dzackgarza/Notes/Class_Notes/2020/Talks/Floer/Talk4/slides.md

 ## Statement of Later Lemma (8.8.5)

-> Stated now, used to prove current lemma, and proved afterward.
+> Stated now, used in current lemma, proved afterward.

 Let $p>2$ and define
 \begin{align*}